 1 Estimated future payouts under non-equity incentive plan awards are calculated pursuant to the Company's annual bonus plan.
 This plan provides a single estimated bonus payout at the maximum level available to the participating executive if objectives are met, subject to the Compensation Committee's discretion to reduce the amount pursuant to an incentive plan framework and subjective criteria as described in the Annual Cash Bonuses section of this Proxy Statement.
-On January 18, 2019, the Compensation Committee certified attainment of the bonus objectives for Messrs.
+On January 23, 2020, the Compensation Committee received certification of attainment of the bonus objectives for Messrs.
 Svoboda, Pressley and Darden who were paid the bonuses shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table shortly thereafter.
-On February 28, 2019, the independent members of the Board approved the payment of the bonuses as shown in the Non-Equity Incentive Plan Column of the Summary Compensation Committee's January 18, 2019 certification of attainment of their bonus objectives.
+On February 26, 2020, the independent members of the Board approved the payment of the bonuses as shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table to Messrs.
+Coleman and Hutchison based upon receipt by the Compensation Committee on January 23, 2020 of the certification of attainment of their bonus objectives.

-2 Performance shares awarded February 26, 2018, pursuant to the Company's 2011 Plan and to be issued upon vesting following completion of the three year performance period commencing January 1, 2018 and ending December 31, 2020 and certification of attainment of specified targets for cumulative net operating income earnings per share, underwriting income and average NOI ROE for the performance period.
+2 Performance shares awarded February 28, 2019, pursuant to the Company's 2018 Plan and to be issued upon vesting following completion of the three year performance period commencing January 1, 2019 and ending December 31, 2021 and certification of attainment of specified targets for cumulative net operating income earnings per share, underwriting income and average NOI ROE for the performance period.

-3 Non-qualified stock options granted February 26, 2018 to Messrs.
+3 Non-qualified stock options granted February 28, 2019 to Messrs.
 Svoboda, Pressley, Darden and Greer have a seven-year term and a grant price equal to the NYSE market closing price of Company common stock on the date awarded by the Compensation Committee.
-Non-qualified stock options granted February 26, 2018 to Messrs.
-Coleman and Hutchison have a seven-year term and a grant price equal to the NYSE market closing price of Company common stock on the date awarded by the OMPSE market closing price of Company common stock on the date awarded by the independent members of the Board.
+Non-qualified stock options granted February 28, 2019 to Messrs.
+Coleman and Hutchison have a seven-year term and a grant price equal to the NYSE market closing price of Company common stock on the date awarded by the independent members of the Board.
 All of the options granted on the above date vest as to 50% of the shares on the second anniversary of the grant date and as to the remaining 50% of the shares on the third anniversary of the grant date.

 4 The values included in this column represent the grant date fair value of performance share awards, restricted stock and option awards computed in accordance with ASC 718.
-The assumptions utilized for options are set out in Note 1 to the Company's audited financial statements contained in the Form 10-K for the fiscal year ended December 31, 2018.
+The assumptions utilized for options are set out in Note 1 to the Company's audited financial statements contained in the Form 10-K for the fiscal year ended December 31, 2019.

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 2018
+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 2019